sebastian-mora/ruse_website/READme.md

 ### API

+DONE
 * Create s3 folder for .md files
   - have it follow some type of format.
 Image should be saved with the blogs.

+  Folder has been created at /blogs. folder will be uuids from db

+DONE
 * Update getAllBlogs "blog interface" to return metadata + .md file url
   - This should reudce the size of request by alot

+DONE
 * Update /blogs
   - Have it return only relevent metadata
+DONE

 * Update /create (addBlog method) to add metadata then upload .md file
   - route needs to take data and convert to file to upload.

+DONE
 * Update /delete to remove sql and s3
   - Chance for desync here